Hemostasis Coagulation and Fibrinolysis

 - Primary hemostasis: Vascular spasm and platelet adhesion/activation/aggregation.

-- Secondary hemostasis: Coagulation cascade with thrombin generation and fibrin formation.
+- Secondary hemostasis: Extrinsic and intrinsic cascade activation with convergence at the common pathway for thrombin and fibrin formation.

 - Clot resolution: Fibrinolysis through plasmin-mediated fibrin degradation.